 - To sustain the scholarly momentum of emerging intellectual leaders in fields of the humanities and related social sciences.

-ACLS invites applications that extend the frame within which research is planned in ways that will encourage conceptualizing and bringing to completion projects of wide scope and high significance.
+ACLS invites applications that extend the frame within which research is planned in ways that will encourage conceptualizing, advancing, and bringing to completion projects of wide scope and high significance.
 There are many ways in which scholarship may take on such scope and significance, from work that compares historical or literary trends across two or more cultures; that explores new modalities of scholarship including digital and collaborative work; that requires the command of two or more scholarly disciplines to advance its analysis; or that explores topics requiring intense immersion in centers of scholarly activity dedicated to a particular discipline or subfield.
 Please look through the projects of past Burkhardt Fellows as examples of the significant variety of such scholarship.